Welcome to Alyssa Rosen, MD Expert, modern psychiatric medicine/Old school

 Have questions about the practice?
 Check out our FAQs page below to get answers to some of the most common questions I receive from patients.
 It will keep growing as a living, breathing document.

 Ready to schedule an appointment?
-Feel free to get in touch via email at the button above or in the form section below!
+Feel free to get in touch through my Headway practice profile at the "Request An Appointment" button above.
+Create your client profile and book online!

-3. Do I have to be seen in person once?
+2. Do I have to be seen in person?

-I prefer it.
-If you are not going to get a controlled substance, such as a benzodiazepine or a stimulant for ADHD (for example), then no, we can do even the first and all sessions via secure telepsychiatry.
-But just remember: 80 percent of communication is non-verbal.
-So being together helps me "get you" better.
+If you are not going to get a controlled substance, such as a benzodiazepine or a stimulant for ADHD (for example), then no, I can do all sessions via secure telepsychiatry.
+But I have found that a live visit, if feasible, on a second or third appointment is most valuable regarding alliance and connection, even if it's no legally needed.
+Just remember: 80 percent of communication is non-verbal and simply being together helps us "get each other " even better.

 4. Can I get paper prescriptions?